-Czech Republic, with rent of 2400 euros (around 2530 dollars) per square metre in the Prague street Na Příkopě, reached the 23rd place in the ranking of the 71 most expensive shopping streets in the world.
+With a rent of 2400 euros (around 2530 dollars) per square metre in the Prague street Na Příkopě, the Czech Republic reached 23rd place in the ranking of the 71 most expensive shopping streets in the world.
 In first place remains the upper part of New York’s Fifth Avenue.
 The ranking list was published by Cushman & Wakefield on Wednesday.
 Hong Kong’s Causeway Bay is placed second.

 The prices of rent in both places are going down.
 That is because the brands are trying to balance the demand for street stores and online stores.
 The Prague street Na Příkopě made it to the 23rd place from its previous year’s 25th place.

 The 28th annual study this year assessed the 462 most celebrated shopping destinations all over the world, sorted by prices of rent in real estate of the highest category on the grounds of the data obtained by Cushman & Wakefield.
 According to this year’s edition, the rent increased for more than a third (36 per cent) of the monitored shopping streets.

 Part of the study is a ranking of the 71 most expensive streets, in which the only one of the most expensive streets from each country is placed.
 Therefore, the list does not include the Prague street Pařížská.